zdrazil/code-analysis/README.md

       in comparison to the mean.</p
     >
     <p
-      >In the example for row 1, the average mean is 3.33.
+      >In the example, for row 1 the average mean is 3.33.
 A standard deviation of 2.14 means that for 68% of lines in the file, the complexity will fall within the range of 3.33 - 2.14 and 3.33 + 2.14.</p
     >